-The library entered into stage 5 of our reopening plan on Tuesday September 8th.
-Up to ten patrons at a time are allowed to enter the library.
+Starting on Friday, February 12th, the Pawling Library will once again be open to the public.
+On the 12th, we will move to stage 5 of our re-opening protocols.
+Up to ten patrons at a time will be allowed to enter the library.
 Each person must wear a mask and may stay for up to one hour per visit.
-For the six guidelines to follow during stage 5 and more information about our re-opening procedures, please visit https://www.pawlingfreelibrary.org/re-opening-information/
+For the six guidelines to follow during stage 5 and more information about our re-opening procedures, please visit https://www.pawlingfreelibrary.org/re-opening-information/ During stage 5 we will continue to offer contactless checkout in our courtyard.
+For more information please visit https://www.pawlingfreelibrary.org/contactless-checkout-with-mylibro/

 Author: Brian Avery